Enpass Password Manager Review 2023

 Last update

 What if you never had to worry about any of your passwords ever again?
 You won't, with password managers, or at least, you'll only have to remember a single master password.
-Should you lose this password, or if it becomes compromised, you'll be back at square one, or even worse off.
+If you lose this password or it's compromised, you'll be back at square one, or even worse off.

-Below, we'll let you know how well Enpass, one such password manager, performs.
+Below, we'll let you know how well Enpass, a password manager, performs.

 What Is Enpass?

-Enpass is a password manager available for Windows, macOS, and Linux desktops.
-The service also offers apps for Android and iOS, as well as a range of browser extensions.
-We tested it on Windows and Android.
+Enpass* is a password manager for Windows, macOS, and Linux.
+There are also Android and iOS apps, as well as a range of browser extensions.
+We tested the software on Windows and Android.

 Enpass Review